mohamedhaddi/pipex/README.md

 **Notes:**
 - It only tests the mandatory part.
-- Program must be named pipex.
+- Program (must be named `pipex`) and the tester must be in the same directory.